fong-lab/fong-lab.github.io/_posts/2022-08-23-openephys-SBIR.md

 ---
-title: Collaborative Funding from NIH
+title: Collaborative Funding from NINDS/BRAIN
 tags:
-author: Ming-fai Fong
+author:
-member: mingfai-fong
+member:
 ---

-Our friends at Open Ephys have been awarded a Direct-to-Phase-II SBIR grant from the NINDS and the NIH Brain Initiative to support a collaborative project with our lab.
+Our friends at Open Ephys have been awarded a Direct-to-Phase-II SBIR grant from the NINDS and the NIH BRAIN Initiative to support a collaborative project with our lab.
 We look forward to using their next-generation electrophysiology and behavior system to study visually-guided behavior in freely-moving, unencumbered rodents.